Stability of the Kato-Kuzumaki's properties under field extensions: Introduction

 \section{Introduction}

-Among the many measures of complexity for a field $k$ we find the \textit{cohomological dimension} $\mathrm{cd} (k)$.
-It is a very coarse measure for the complexity of the Galois cohomology of a field (see \cite{NeukirchSchmidtWingberg2008CohomologyNumbers}), in particular, it only depends on the absolute Galois group of $k$.
+Among the many measures of complexity for a field $k$ we find the \textit{cohomological dimension}, usually denoted as $\mathrm{cd} (k)$.
+It is a very coarse measure for the complexity of the Galois cohomology of a field (see \cite[Definition.~6.5.9]{NeukirchSchmidtWingberg2008CohomologyNumbers}), in particular, it only depends on the absolute Galois group of $k$.
 Galois cohomology has a very robust theory that makes possible the computation of the cohomological dimension in most cases.
 However, the relationship between cohomological dimension and the \textit{Diophantine} properties of the field $k$ are still rather mysterious.
-For instance, it is a prominent open question due to Serre whether a $C_i$ field $k$, as defined by Lang in \cite{Lang1952QuasiAlgebraicClosure}, satisfies $\mathrm{cd} (k)\leq i$.
-This question admits a positive answer when $i$ is at most $2$; the case $i=1$ being rather elementary and the case $i=2$ being a very deep result due to Suslin (see \cite[II \S 4.5]{Serre1994CohomologieGaloisienne}).
+For instance, it is a prominent open question due to Serre whether a $C_i$ field $k$, as defined by Tsen in \cite{Tsen1936} (see also \cite[page~374]{Lang1952QuasiAlgebraicClosure}), satisfies $\mathrm{cd} (k)\leq i$.
+This question admits a positive answer when $i$ is at most $2$, the case $i=1$ being rather elementary and the case $i=2$ relying on a deep result due to Suslin (see \cite[II \S 4.5]{Serre1994CohomologieGaloisienne}).
 Already the case of $i=3$ is still open.
-Exploring further the relationship between hypersurfaces of small degree and the cohomological dimension, the author of \cite{KatoKuzumaki1986Dimension} suggested a weakening of the $C_i$ property involving Milnor $\mathrm{K}$-theory.
-The main conjecture of \cite{KatoKuzumaki1986Dimension} states that the cohomological dimension of a field is characterise by these properties.
+Exploring further the relationship between rational points on hypersurfaces of small degree and the cohomological dimension, Kato and Kuizumaki suggested in \cite{KatoKuzumaki1986Dimension} a weakening of the $C_i$ property involving Milnor $\mathrm{K}$-theory.
+The main conjecture of \cite{KatoKuzumaki1986Dimension} states that the cohomological dimension of a field is characterised by that weakening of the $C_i$ property.
 Unfortunately, this conjecture is false in full generality, but still open for \textit{arithmetically interesting fields}.